noraa-july-stoke/tangerine/readme.md

     return func
 ```

-Here is an example implementation of how in intend users be able to start the Tangerine server and begin creating routes.
+Here is an example implementation of how I intend users be able to start the Tangerine server and begin creating routes.
 This
 example route sends an email with Tangerine framework:

 ```python